nice-digital/nice-design-system/foundations/typography.md

 title: Typography
 ---

+Our primary font is Lato, which is a san-serif font, that is consistently used across all NICE communication channels.

 ## Basics

-- Typography follows the rules from our [brand guidelines](https://www.nice.org.uk/brand/typography){:target="_blank"} with some web specific adaptations (for responsive etc)
+- typography follows the rules from our [brand guidelines](https://www.nice.org.uk/brand/typography){:target="_blank"} with some web specific adaptations (for responsive etc)
 - we use Lato, which can be referenced or [downloaded from Google](https://fonts.google.com/specimen/Lato){:target="_blank"}
 - follow [NICE's style guide](https://www.nice.org.uk/corporate/ecd1/){:target="_blank"} for writing